WTSupported in traditional Synergy on Windows

 When using LPQUE with xfServer on Windows, we recommend that the client generate a print file locally and then print it on a printer accessible to the client.
 We do not recommend that the client print a remote file using xfServer; however, if you choose to, the printer must be attached directly to the server machine.
 Network printers are not supported from xfServer on Windows.

 If you don’t specify the COPIES qualifier or if number is less than 1, one copy is printed.

-LPQUE is not allowed on devices or in portable class library projects.
+LPQUE is not allowed on devices.

 We recommend that you don't you use LPQUE from a service (such as dbssvc), but if you do, you must modify the service to run as a user account that has previously set up the printers that will be used as well as a default printer.
 In addition, if LPQUE is used with a remote LPQUE to xfServer or under xfServerPlus, the ENABLEUSERHIVE registry setting must be set.
 See Defining environment variables for a specific user for instructions on setting ENABLEUSERHIVE.